 Clear your air supply BEFORE attaching the hose to your hoist:

 An air hose that’s been sitting unattached or idle for any length of time is likely to have dirt, dust or debris sitting ready to shoot into your air chain hoist.
-Prior to attaching your hose to any air powered equipment, shoot a blast of air to clear any remaining particles.
+Prior to attaching your hose to any air-powered equipment, shoot a blast of air to clear any remaining particles.
 Your inline oiler and dirt stopper or air filter system (if applicable) will handle the rest.
-This small step can avoids unnecessary downtime and damage to your hoist and should take no more than 10 seconds to complete.
+This small step can avoid unnecessary downtime and damage to your hoist and should take no more than 10 seconds to complete.

 Avoid shock loading your hoist:

 With any hoisting equipment, shock loading is never a good idea.
 Speed and hoisting and rigging don’t go hand-in-hand.
-Not only does shock loading place undo stress on the load’s lifting points, it may also overload to your system.
-When planning the lift, calculate total load to ensure that your beam, clamp/trolley and hoist can withstand the load.
+Not only does shock loading place undo stress on the load’s lifting points, it may also overload your system.
+When planning the lift, calculate the total load to ensure that your beam, clamp/trolley, and hoist can withstand the load.
 It’s best to practice safe, controlled lifting until the load is in the air to avoid shock/point-loading and avoid preventable accidents.

 Following the simple steps laid out above drastically increases the likelihood of a smooth, successful lift and also prolongs your equipment’s lifespan.
 For more information about air chain hoists, please visit our Air Chain Hoists section of our website for available rentals and spec sheets.
-You can give us a call at 800-878-7305 for all things hoisting, rigging, pulling, jacking and safety related.
+You can give us a call at 800-878-7305 for all things hoisting, rigging, pulling, jacking and safety-related.
 With experts in the field and available by phone, LGH is here to be your partner from concept to completion.